A dropshipping business is simple.

 Thanks to solutions like Shopify, it only takes a day or two to launch a dropshipping website, source products, and sell them to the world.

 Don’t believe me?
-Keep reading.

 While there are several ecommerce solutions out there that can power your dropshipping business, Shopify continues to be one of the most popular platforms for merchants.
 That’s because Shopify is:

 - Dropshipper-friendly.
 One of the best things about Shopify is that the platform is friendly with solutions specifically made for dropshipping.
 One example is its flawless integration with Oberlo (read our full Oberlo review), a dropshipping tool that works exclusively with Shopify.

 - Packed with great features.
 Shopify offers all the features you need for building an ecommerce business (not just a website).
 Plus, in addition to its complete array of native functionalities, you can install a great variety of third-party apps from their marketplace to scale your store.